ahwilms/terraform-example-foundation/5-app-infra/README.md

    gcloud source repos clone bu1-example-app --project=${INFRA_PIPELINE_PROJECT_ID}
    ```

-1. Navigate into the repo, change to non-main branch and copy contents of foundation to new repo.
+1. Navigate into the repo, change to a non-main branch, and copy the contents of the foundation to new repo (the `bu1-example-app` directory).
-   All subsequent steps assume you are running them from the bu1-example-app directory.
-   If you run them from another directory, adjust your copy paths accordingly.
+   If you run the remaining steps from another directory, adjust your copy paths accordingly.

    ```bash
    cd bu1-example-app